HanaHirose/ML_Self_Study/LASSO_K-fold_CrossVal_Diabetes/README.md

 The key aspect of LASSO is its ability to produce sparse solutions.
 Many of the regression coefficients are exactly zero.

-The L1 penalty is the sum of the absolute values of the coefficients, mathematically expressed as $λ ∑ | β_j |$, where $𝛽_j$are the coefficients and $𝜆$ is a tuning parameter that controls the strength of the penalty.
+The L1 penalty is the sum of the absolute values of the coefficients, mathematically expressed as $λ ∑ | β_j |$, where $𝛽_j$ are the coefficients and $𝜆$ is a tuning parameter that controls the strength of the penalty.

 Determine $𝜆$ Using K-fold Cross-Validation Methods.